This is a guest post by Orana Velarde from OranaCreative.com

-1. Use the same branded graphics from the blog posts and create the square Instagram version.
+1. Use the same branded graphics from your blog posts and create the square Instagram version.

 2. Post “coming soon to the blog” photos with messages telling your followers what they can expect to see in the next few days.
 Follow through with what you promise!

-3. Take behind the scenes photos of what inspires your blog post.
+3. Take behind the scenes photos of what inspires your brand.
 If there was a photo shoot involved, show the set up and the photographer at work.
 If you are the photographer then have someone take a photo of you taking the photos!

 4. Use quotes from your post and make images with them.
 Think of how you make a “click to tweet”.
 Short and sweet, and wording that will catch your followers’ attention.

-5. You can even promote old blog posts and say something like “from the archives” and in the call to action say, “search for so and so in the blog”
+5. You can even promote old blog posts and say something like “from the archives” and in the call to action say, “search for so and so on the blog”